 Anecdotal evidence has shown that the active ingredient in Mucinex, guaifenesin, may have benefits for women with fertility problems as a result of a cervical failure, according to the Journal of the American Board of Family Medicine.
 However, this study was very small, and not longitudinal.
 There is also a very small cohort of researchers that think that it might also benefit men with sperm motility issues.

-How does it work exactly?
-According to Unexplained Infertility, guaifenesin makes the cervical mucus less viscous and more fluid, allowing the sperm to travel faster through the cervix to get to the egg.
+Unexplained Infertility noted that guaifenesin makes the cervical mucus less viscous and more fluid, allowing the sperm to travel faster through the cervix to get to the egg.
 When a woman has little or thick mucus, the cervix becomes a hostile environment, unable to facilitate the movement of the sperm to the egg.
 The same rule applies to sperm — men with poor motility often have more viscous semen.
 Think of it in terms of maple syrup versus molasses.
 If you pour molasses over a slanted plate, it doesn't just race down the surface to get to the bottom, but maple syrup, on the other hand, has a quicker progression down the plate and onto the table.
 Guaifenesin makes the sperm go from molasses to maple syrup, speeding its journey through the cervix.

-I spoke with Kathryn Wright, MD with Facey Medical Group to determine the absolute safety, and she tells Romper that because there is no actual, peer-reviewed evidence of the efficacy of the treatment, and because it's thinning the mucus everywhere in your body, not just in your cervix, it's likely to be detrimental to TTC instead of helpful.
+I also spoke with Kathryn Wright, MD with Facey Medical Group to determine the absolute safety, and she tells Romper that because there is no actual, peer-reviewed evidence of the efficacy of the treatment, and because it's thinning the mucus everywhere in your body, not just in your cervix, she thinks it's likely to be detrimental to trying to conceive instead of helpful.
 She notes that it's best for women to avoid taking Mucinex and it's best to rely on the normal, mid-cycle changes that occur naturally in most women.

-If you're having trouble TTC, see a reproductive endocrinologist.
+If you're having trouble trying to get pregnant, see a reproductive endocrinologist.
 I did, and I am forever grateful to my doctor for helping me bring my babies into the world.
 Old wives' tales, even modern ones, can often bring more issues than they do corrections.
-Chugging cough syrup, like Mucinex, when you aren't even sick, probably isn't the best way to try and get pregnant.
-If you actually want to help your cervical mucus, talk to your OB-GYN about what you can do while TTC.
+Chugging cough syrup, like Mucinex, when you aren't even sick, probably isn't the best way to try and get pregnant, even if it might work.
+If you actually want to help your cervical mucus, talk to your OB-GYN about what you can do.